Dates and Times

 Dean joins the team to deliver Cultural Competence, his specialisms include Race Equality and Cultural Capability, Hate Crime and Hate Incident Awareness, Impacts of racism on mental health, Equality, Diversity and Human Rights

-You will need English and Maths at Level 2 to join the course and to enter university to study Nursing or Midwifery.
+You will need English and Maths at Level 2 to enter university to study Nursing or Midwifery.
+To join our course, you will need either Maths or English GCSE C/4 or functional skills level 2.

 2. Do I need experience in Health or Care work?